 Are you dealing with an overeating disorder?

 In general, overeating can be described as eating more food in one sitting than your body can handle without having any discomfort.
 Although in the case of an overeating disorder it is more like a psychological problem.
 A person with an overeating disorder shares a very different relationship with food.
-They are a copious amount of food even when they are not hungry and unable to stop eating even when they are uncontrollably full.
+They eat copious amounts of food even when they are not hungry and are unable to stop eating even when they are uncontrollably full.
 And after every episode of overeating, they are plagued with feelings of guilt, shame, and distress.
-They seek comfort in food and then, when reality sets in, their overeating habits cause them a feeling of self-loathing and disappointment.
+They seek comfort in food, and then, when reality sets in, their overeating habits cause them a feeling of self-loathing and disappointment.

 Watch out for these eating disorder symptoms: